Robert Gascoyne-Cecil, 7th Marquess of Salisbury: Marriage and children

-In 1970, aged 23, he married Hannah Stirling, daughter of Bill Stirling of Keir, niece of Colonel Sir David Stirling (a co-founder of the SAS) and a descendant of the Lords Lovat, Scottish Catholic aristocrats.
+In 1970, aged 23, he married Hannah Anne Stirling, daughter of Bill Stirling of Keir, niece of Colonel Sir David Stirling (a co-founder of the SAS) and a descendant of the Lords Lovat, Scottish Catholic aristocrats.
 The marriage was initially opposed by his family, chiefly because Stirling was a Catholic.

 During the 1970s, Lord and Lady Cranborne had two sons and three daughters (including twins); the two elder daughters are now married.
 Until recently, they lived at Cranborne Manor, Dorset.
 The family seat is Hatfield House, once home to Queen Elizabeth I of England, which was given to the family by James I of England in exchange for the Cecil family house Theobalds.
 The Cecils are landowners in Dorset, Hertfordshire and London, and the 7th Marquess ranked 352nd in the Sunday Times Rich List 2017, with an estimated net worth of £335m (of which the paintings at Hatfield accounted for £150m).

-The Marquess of Salisbury's heir apparent is his elder son Robert Edward "Ned" William Gascoyne-Cecil, Viscount Cranborne (born 1970).
+The Marquess of Salisbury's heir apparent is his elder son Robert Edward "Ned" William Gascoyne-Cecil, Viscount Cranborne (born 18 December 1970).
 He was a page of honour to the Queen from 1983 to 1986.
 The heir is unmarried, though he does have a daughter born in 2001.
 The younger son, Lord James, married Alexandra Issa and fathered one son, Thomas Richard James (born 2009).